W34K3D/W34K3D/Python Documentation.md

 $ apples
 ```
 The iterator variable **i** stands for each item in the lists.
-As The list goes on, it changes to the next item.
+&nbsp; As The list goes on, it changes to the next item.

 You can perform any operation with the items in the list during each iteration.